AustenLamacraft/academic-kickstart/content/courses/tqm/problem-sets/problem-set-1/index.md

   $$
   This is a method for representing spins called __Schwinger bosons__.
 Identify which states $\ket{N_a}_a\ket{N_b}_b$ of the oscillators correspond to the states of a spin $s$.

-3. By considering the action of \eqref{schwinger} on the oscillator states corresponding to spin $s$, show that one can write their effect in terms of a _single_ oscillator, and that this gives the Holstein--Primakoff representation.
+3. By considering the action of $\eqref{schwinger}$ on the oscillator states corresponding to spin $s$, show that one can write their effect in terms of a _single_ oscillator, and that this gives the Holstein--Primakoff representation.

 ## Spin Waves from Bogoliubov Transformation